A theory of nonequilibrium steady states in quantum chaotic systems: Introduction

 The lost information in the thermalization process has been well addressed, thanks to the development of quantum chaos theory.
 According to this theory, generic (i.e. chaotic) systems with complicated interactions between particles must be distinguished from integrable systems.
 The former can thermalize, but the latter cannot~\cite{eisert}.
 The eigenstate thermalization hypothesis (ETH) was proposed~\cite{deutsch,srednicki94,srednicki99}.
 It explains why an isolated system loses its memory in spite of the fact that the wave function follows a unitary evolution.
 ETH states that the matrix elements of physical observables in the eigenbasis of Hamiltonian can be expressed as~\cite{srednicki99,alessio15}

 where $\bar E=(E_\alpha +E_\beta)/2$ and $\epsilon=E_\alpha-E_\beta$ denote the average of and the difference between two eigenenergies, respectively.
 The diagonal element $O(\bar E)$ is a smooth function of energy.
 While the off-diagonal elements are exponentially small with $S(\bar E )$ denoting the thermodynamic entropy. $S$ is related to the density of many-body states by $D = e^{S}$.
 The off-diagonal elements are the product of a smooth function $f_O(\bar E,\epsilon)$ and a random number $R_{\alpha \beta}$ with zero mean and unit variance.
 Starting from a typical initial state, the long time limit of observables depends only upon the main diagonal of the initial density matrix~\cite{rigol08} which is sometimes called the diagonal ensemble.
 The diagonal ensemble is not necessarily an equilibrium ensemble.
 But according to Eq.~(\ref{eq:eth}), one cannot distinguish the values of observables with respect to different eigenstates whose energies are the same.
 Therefore, the diagonal ensemble and the equilibrium ensemble predict same results for the observables.
 In this sense a chaotic quantum system thermalizes.
-The loss of memory is caused by the averaging out of the off-diagonal elements.
+Strictly speaking, no information of the initial density matrix is destroyed under a unitary evolution.
+However, it is impossible to extract this information from local observables, whose expectation values depend only upon few parameters like the system's total energy and particle number.
+In this sense, the initial memory is lost.
+The loss of memory is hidden behind the fact that the off-diagonal elements of the density matrix average out in the thermalization process and that the local observables depend only upon the eigenenergy.

 If a chaotic system evolves into NESS, one expects that the initial memory should be lost in a similar way.
 But ETH cannot explain the existence of NESS by itself.
 To address the nature of NESS, we propose the nonequilibrium steady state hypothesis (NESSH).
-This hypothesis provides a unified description of NESS, and makes it clear which information in the initial state is lost in the evolution to NESS.
+This hypothesis provides a unified description of NESS and clarifies which information in the initial state is lost in the evolution to NESS.